Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-6.md

 In part six we will rewrite `demo.mustache` into tsx template, we will use our component's javascript code to initialise interactivity for storybook demos and implement all the variants of our component.

 ## Storybook
 To run storybook locally run `npm run storybook` from your root directory.
-This should start localhost server automatically.
+This will start a localhost server automatically.
 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/hello-world-demo-23-storybook.png" />
 	<figcaption>